KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [mmm-systemtemperature by MichMich](https://github.com/MichMich/mmm-systemtemperature)

-1. - I - No image found.
+1. Issue: No image found.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ## [mmm-toggle-by-mqtt by moejetz](https://github.com/moejetz/mmm-toggle-by-mqtt)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 4. Recommendation: Found 'XMLHttpRequest' in file `jquery.js`: Replace it with built-in fetch.
 5. Typo: Found 'Magic Mirror' in file `mmm-toggle-by-mqtt.js`: Replace it with `MagicMirror²`.